Once a pair of filling stations half a mile from the M1 at junction 29, now only eastbound facilities are available.

 Euro Garages later built their 54th Starbucks Drive Thru to the west of the forecourt in 2015, with the store opening on 18 November 2015.
 The Subway franchise was also swapped to a Greggs store in 2018.

-The SPAR store was rebranded to Sainsbury's On the go for a time between late 2019 and late 2021, before reverting back to SPAR.
+The SPAR store was rebranded to Sainsbury's On the Go for a time between late 2019 and late 2021, before reverting back to SPAR.
 This then later rebranded again on 21 February 2023 to an Asda On the Move store.

 |none||Services on the A617||J29 Truckstop (A6175, 2 miles)|